skepticli/skepticli-guide/README.md

 ## Other resources

-### Guides and books
+### Guides, Books, and Practical Articles

 The __Skeptical Command Line__ is not meant to supercede, but to compelment the existing, excellent CLI guides, including:

 - [Practical Unix](http://openclassroom.stanford.edu/MainFolder/CoursePage.php?course=PracticalUnix) - A practical introduction to using the Unix operating system with a focus on Linux command line skills.
-This is a Stanford University class that's been released as an open-curriculu.
+This is a Stanford University class that's been released as an open-online-course.
 - [Software Carpentry's The Unix Shell](http://software-carpentry.org/v5/novice/shell/index.html): this is one section of an ambitious, comprehensive open-source guide with the purpose of making "scientists more productive, and their work more reliable, by teaching them basic computing skills."
 - [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/) - A much more thorough exploration of the Unix shell.
 - [Sysadmin Casts](https://sysadmincasts.com/): this excellently-well-produced screencast focuses more on system administration, such as server configuration, deployment, security, and logging &ndash; tasks which the command-line is well-suited for and thus, inextricably associated with.